trnkap/matlab-snippets/README.md

 MATLAB Snippets App adds code snippets to the Matlab editor.
 Snippets definition uses syntax compatible with the [Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets) and with the [Textmate 1.x](https://macromates.com/manual/en/snippets).
 The integration to the Matlab editor is loose, the snippets are inserted by a keyboard shortcut (usually **ALT+1**).

 ## Installation
-The app can be installed by double-clicking on the app package "MATLAB Snippets.mlappinstall".
-Running the app from the "APPS" ribbon for the first time offers you to create a shortcut on the Quick Access Toolbar.
+Download the app package [MATLAB Snippets.mlappinstall](https://github.com/trnkap/matlab-snippets/raw/master/MATLAB%20Snippets.mlappinstall) and run it on your computer or install it using the "Install App" button on the Matlab "APPS" ribon.
+The app icon "MATLAB Snippets" will appear on the "APPS" ribon.
+Clicking on it for the first time offers you to create a shortcut on the Quick Access Toolbar.

 ![](html/add_to_favorites.png)